sierraporta/PIP_WEIGHT_TWOPCF/README.md

 #### Step 3

 Run `python run_pip_fba.py` to read all mtl-files for each catalog and run fiberassign code for each sample.
-A folder "fiberassign_pip/{cat}/fba-{time}-{cat}" will be created for each sample and then all the mtl-files will be deleted to free up disk space.
+A folder "fiberassign_pip/{cat}/fba-{time}-{cat}" (with time={'bright', 'dark' or 'gray'} and cat={'BGS', 'LRG' and 'ELG'}) will be created for each sample and then all the mtl-files will be deleted to free up disk space.